Kanchan1599/ANS/wiAddNewVMTemplate.md

 ### Purpose

    The purpose of this document is to create step by step instructions for adding New VM Tamplate in blueprints as per customer request.
+### Scope

+   Adding New VM Template in both ANS-MAR & ANS-CLY Environment.
+Notes- Customer may request addition of new VM Template in one site or both the sites.

+## Steps

+   There are two places where we have to make changes- 1.Infrastucture(Image Mapping) in vRA
+   2.Apply Image in Blueprint

+## Prerequisites